WillCodeForCats/solaredge-modbus-multi/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Default-41BDF5.svg?style=for-the-badge)](https://github.com/hacs/integration)

-# solaredge-modbus-multi
+# SolarEdge Modbus Multi Device

-A Home Assistant integration for SolarEdge inverters using Modbus/TCP.
+Home Assistant integration `solaredge-modbus-multi` was designed for SolarEdge inverters using Modbus/TCP.
 It supports single inverters, multiple inverters, meters, batteries, and many other improvements over other integrations that didn't work well with a multi-device setup.

 It is designed to communicate locally using Modbus/TCP where you have a single Leader (Master) inverter connected with one or more Follower (Slave) inverters chained using the RS485 bus.
 Inverters can have up to three meters and two batteries.